astroDimitrios/git-novice/episodes/02-setup.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Default Git branch naming
+## History of `main`

-Source file changes are associated with a "branch."
+Source file changes are associated with a "branch".
-For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
 By default, Git will create a branch called `master` when you create a new repository with `git init` (as explained in the next Episode).
 This term evokes the racist practice of human slavery and the